Christopher Gaudi

 About

-Mr. Gaudi has also served as Guest Principal Oboe with the Aspen Chamber Orchestra and the Atlanta, Seattle, and Puerto Rico Symphony Orchestras, as well as being a frequent substitute with the Metropolitan Opera.
+Mr. Gaudi has appeared as Guest Principal Oboe with the Aspen Chamber Orchestra and the Atlanta, Seattle, and Puerto Rico Symphony Orchestras.
+He is also a regular substitute with the Metropolitan Opera and has performed with the Cleveland Orchestra, the Los Angeles Philharmonic, and on multiple occasions at the White House.
+Internationally, he has performed with the Auckland Philharmonia and Orchestra Wellington in New Zealand.

 Teaching Philosophy

-I believe the knowledge passed from one generation of oboists to the next is sacred knowledge that should be shared without reservation.
-It’s my turn to pass on what I’ve learned, and I’m happy for this opportunity to share with you now.
+I believe the knowledge passed from one generation of oboists to the next is sacred—and should be shared without reservation.
+It’s my turn to pass on what I’ve learned, and I’m excited to share it with you now.

-Unlike practicing at the surface level of etudes, excerpts and solo pieces, these exercises go deep into the fundamental roots of healthy oboe playing and focus on the most important aspects of playing the oboe, which is air control or “holding the air”.
-That is why the first exercise in the lesson begins there.
+Unlike working at the surface level with etudes, excerpts, or solo pieces, these exercises go deep—into the foundation of healthy, efficient playing.
+At the center of it all is air control, or what I call “holding the air.”
+That’s why the first exercise starts there.

-The more carefully you listen, the more you’ll hear, and you might even be surprised in just after a few days how much you enjoy and look forward to practicing these exercises!
+The more carefully you listen, the more you’ll hear—and you may be surprised by how much you enjoy (and even look forward to) practicing these exercises after just a few days.

-I believe the knowledge passed from one generation of oboists to the next is sacred knowledge that should be shared without reservation.
-It’s my turn to pass on what I’ve learned, and I’m happy for this opportunity to share with you now.
+I believe the knowledge passed from one generation of oboists to the next is sacred—and should be shared without reservation.
+It’s my turn to pass on what I’ve learned, and I’m excited to share it with you now.

-Unlike practicing at the surface level of etudes, excerpts and solo pieces, these exercises go deep into the fundamental roots of healthy oboe playing and focus on the most important aspects of playing the oboe, which is air control or “holding the air”.
-That is why the first exercise in the lesson begins there.
+Unlike working at the surface level with etudes, excerpts, or solo pieces, these exercises go deep—into the foundation of healthy, efficient playing.
+At the center of it all is air control, or what I call “holding the air.”
+That’s why the first exercise starts there.

-The more carefully you listen, the more you’ll hear, and you might even be surprised in just after a few days how much you enjoy and look forward to practicing these exercises!
+The more carefully you listen, the more you’ll hear—and you may be surprised by how much you enjoy (and even look forward to) practicing these exercises after just a few days.

 Student Feedback